rink-turksma/IntunePrepTool/README.md

 Version 1.2.3.0: Added option to create remediation policy to update winget packages.

-Version 1.1.0.0: Extra version check on the Powershell module 'IntuneWin32App' from https://www.powershellgallery.com/packages/IntuneWin32App .
-Newer Powershell module will be automatically installed when needed.
-See releases for all the updates in version 1.1.0.0

 Please use Winget to install the latest version: "winget install rink-turksma.IntunePrepTool" (Run as Admin in CMD or Powershell) or update using: "winget upgrade rink-turksma.IntunePrepTool" Or download latest MSI.
 (Github releases)